The DAO Treasury Problem and Why a Regulated Cayman Fund Is the Right Answer

 On-chain transparency is not the same as financial auditability.
 Token holders and protocol stakeholders benefit from independent verification of treasury assets, valuations, and transactions, conducted by qualified auditors against agreed standards.
 This infrastructure does not exist by default in a DAO treasury context and must be deliberately constructed.

-The Rise of the Specialized DAO Treasury Manager
+The Rise of the Specialised DAO Treasury Manager

 Recognition of these structural gaps has driven a significant and accelerating shift across the DAO ecosystem.
 Leading protocols have moved from ad hoc governance votes on treasury matters toward the appointment of dedicated treasury management sub-committees, and increasingly toward the engagement of professional, externally appointed treasury managers with defined mandates.